2023 Jacksonville mayoral election

-The 2023 Jacksonville mayoral election will be held on March 21, 2023, with a runoff on May 16 if necessary.
-Incumbent Republican mayor Lenny Curry is term-limited and cannot seek reelection to a third term in office.
+The 2023 Jacksonville mayoral election was held on March 21, 2023, with a runoff held on May 16.
+Incumbent Republican mayor Lenny Curry was term-limited and could not seek a third term in office.
 Seven candidates filed to run, including four Republicans, two Democrats, and an independent.
-Jacksonville mayoral elections use a blanket primary system where all candidates, regardless of party affiliation, appear on the same ballot.
+Jacksonville mayoral elections use a blanket primary system in which all candidates, regardless of party affiliation, appear on the same ballot.

+Nonprofit founder Donna Deegan, a Democrat, and Jacksonville Chamber of Commerce president Daniel Davis, a Republican, took the top two spots in the primary election.
+Because no candidate surpassed 50% of the vote, Deegan and Davis advanced to a runoff.
+Candidates eliminated in the initial primary included city councilors Al Ferraro and LeAnna Cumber, both Republicans, and former state senate minority leader Audrey Gibson, a Democrat.

+Deegan defeated Davis in the runoff, becoming the first woman ever to be elected Mayor of Jacksonville and the first Democrat to be elected since Alvin Brown in 2011.
+About 217,000 people voted in the runoff election, for a turnout of 33%.
+Deegan's win resulted in Jacksonville losing its status as the most populous city in the United States with a Republican mayor; that instead became Fort Worth, Texas.

 Background

-Jacksonville has been the most populous city in the United States with a Republican mayor since Democrats flipped the mayorship of San Diego, California in 2020.
-Republicans have held the mayorship of Jacksonville continuously since 1993 with the exception of one four-year period when Democrat Alvin Brown served as mayor following his upset victory in the 2011 election.
+Jacksonville became the most populous city in the United States with a Republican mayor when Democrats flipped the mayorship of San Diego, California in 2020.
+Republicans had held the mayorship of Jacksonville continuously since 1993 with the exception of one four-year period when Democrat Alvin Brown served as mayor following his upset victory in the 2011 election.
 However, the consolidated city-county of Jacksonville and Duval County has historically been more Democratic-leaning than other counties in the state.
 In 2018, the Democratic nominees for governor and U.S. Senate both narrowly carried Jacksonville even as they lost statewide; in 2022, although the city voted for the Republican nominee in the gubernatorial and Senate contests, it still voted to the left of the state as a whole.